box/developer.box.com/content/guides/tooling/sdks/python-gen.md

 # Deprecated Python SDK

 <Message type='warning'>
-  In mid-August, we will be deprecating the Box Next Gen SDKs in its current form. **Don’t worry, your existing code will continue to work without changes**.
+  As of September 17, 2025 Box Next Generation SDKs are no longer supported as separate artifacts.

+  Don’t worry, your existing code will continue to work without changes.
+You can still use your applications based on Box Next Generation SDK with no impact, but you won't receive new features, updates, or bug fixes.

+  All future development, including new features and updates for Next Generation SDKs, will now be delivered through Box core SDKs starting with version `v10`.

-  To learn more visit our SDK [versioning strategy document][versioning]
+  For more details, see our [SDK versioning strategy document][versioning].
 </Message>

 You can use the **auto-generated** Box Python SDK to call Box APIs in a Python project.